 Secondly, in Barna’s Greater Expectations, Claire Diaz-Ortiz quotes Matthew Sleeth’s 24/6 on the necessity of Sabbath practice for frenetic modern lives: “Just as the Hebrews were slaves in Egypt, we have become slaves to our technology.
 Our technological tools allow 24-hour productivity and connectivity, give us more control, and subtly enslave us to busyness itself.
 Sabbath is about restraint, about intentionally not doing everything all the time just because we can.
 Setting aside a day of rest helps us reconnect with our Creator and find the peace of God that passes all understanding.
 The Sabbath is about letting go of the controls one day a week and letting God be God.”
 Whether it is a day or a couple of hours, the Sabbath calls us to give up productivity and trust God.

-Thirdly, Bruce Waltke (in An Old Testament Theology) comments how time set apart for worship and reflection, allows us to do far more than rest.
+Thirdly, Bruce Waltke, in An Old Testament Theology, comments how time set apart for worship and reflection, allows us to do far more than rest.
 We were made for much more than dominion over our world by working in it; we are made for communion with God.
-“As human beings exert sovereignty over space and matter, which they build with and possess, the sanctification of time reminds them that there is something transcendent beyond matter and space.
+"As human beings exert sovereignty over space and matter, which they build with and possess, the sanctification of time reminds them that there is something transcendent beyond matter and space.
 The critical moments are not the one spent building, possessing, and controlling, but the times set apart for quiet, reflection, meditation, and worship.
-Religious people who see Sabbath rest as a religious obligation miss its meaning”
+Religious people who see Sabbath rest as a religious obligation miss its meaning"

-Finally, let us conclude with Augustine, who concludes his Confessions by returning to that most famous point, ‘You made us tilted to toward you, so our heart is unstable until it stabilised in you’ (1.1.1).
+Finally, let us conclude with Augustine, who brings his Confessions to an end by returning to that most famous point, ‘You made us tilted to toward you, so our heart is unstable until it stabilised in you’ (1.1.1).
 “This beautiful cosmos, made up of creatures, ‘eminently good,’ in their entirety, has an appointed course to run to its end — its dawn will have its dusk.
 But no dusk comes to the seventh day, its night will never fall, since you have made it holy and abide forever.
 You, who are always at rest, nonetheless ‘rested on the seventh day’ after completing your works — or so it is said in your Scripture, to signify that when we have completed our works, which were your works made ‘eminently good’ in us, we can rest with you on the eternal seventh day” (13.14.50-51).